The Abel Tasman National Park has a fantastic safety record, thanks largely to the care and attention paid to safety by the commercial operators.

 The only hazards within the park are natural, with crime being low to non-existent.
 You don’t need the outdoor survival skills of Bear Grylls to enjoy a safe and comfortable outdoor experience in the Abel Tasman National Park.

 The water taxis that whiz up and down the park all day are the unofficial safety wardens of the park and will keep an eye on kayakers and other park users.
-The Tasman District Council also has a Coast Guard monitoring the Park, and the Department of Conservation have rangers stationed at various huts throughout the Park.
+The Tasman District Council also has a Coast Guard monitoring the coastline, and the Department of Conservation have rangers stationed at various huts throughout the park.
 Indeed, the accessibility and ease of the Abel Tasman for its visitors is one of its main attractions.

 Keeping Yourself Safe

-The Abel Tasman gets a lot of sunshine, and the New Zealand’s sunshine can burn you like yesterday’s toast if you give it half a chance.
+The region gets a lot of sunshine, and the New Zealand’s sunshine can burn you like yesterday’s toast if you give it half a chance.
 Even if you can spend several hours in the sun in your home country without incident, this will not be the case in New Zealand.
 If you apply sunscreen and wear a hat and sunglasses, you’ll do just fine.
 If you don’t, then you will probably end your day with people looking at your red skin with pitying eyes.

 Becoming dehydrated is another easy hazard to avoid, as is the unwelcome attention of mosquitos and sandflies, simply by taking plenty of drinking water, and some decent insect repellent.